Grate-Oracle-Lewot/GrateCrystal/README.md

   - Completing the Inverse/Neutral Battle sidequest unlocks the ability to challenge the Battle Tower in those modes
 - A few Pokémon have been reverted to their beta designs, a few have palette changes to reflect their type changes (see below), some shiny palettes changed for various reasons, and Butterfree and Venomoth have had their sprites swapped
 - A relatively tame amount of tileset additions, e.g. the unused mine cart graphics are now used in some caves
+- Jessie and James now make a few appearances throughout the game (inspiration for how to colorize their Pokémon Yellow battle sprite taken from Polished Crystal)
 - All of the rival's dialogue has been replaced with that from the Vietnamese Crystal bootleg

 ## Type chart changes